benbalter/bulk-issue-creator/README.md

 ### Templating

-Templates (and issue titles) support the [Mustache syntax](https://mustache.github.io/mustache.5.html).
+Templates (and issue titles) support the [Mustache syntax](https://mustache.github.io/mustache.5.html) syntax by default.
 Field names in the CSV should be lower case, and should use `_`s to separate multiple words `like_this`, instead of spaces.

+*Note: You can also use the slightly more advanced [Liquid templating system](https://liquidjs.com/tutorials/intro-to-liquid.html) by passing the `liquid` option (see below).*

 ### Advanced usage